-Figure 5-2 Removing a Data Disk Drive Module
+Figure 5-2Removing a Data Disk Drive Module

-Replacing the System Controller or CD-ROM Drive
+Replacing the Module System Controller or CD-ROM Drive

-The System Controller and CD-ROM drive are packaged together in one assembly.
+The MSC and CD-ROM drive are packaged together in one assembly.
 To replace either unit, you must remove the entire assembly and then replace the faulty component.

-To replace the System Controller or CD-ROM drive, follow these steps:
+Complete the following steps to replace the MSC or CD-ROM drive:

-- 1. Notify all users to log off, turn the System Controller key to Standby, and push the system power switch on the back down (off).
+- 1. Notify all users to log off, turn the MSC key to Standby, and push down the system power switch on the back to the off position.
 See "Powering Off the Onyx2 Deskside System" in Chapter 3 if you need more information. - 2.
 Remove the front cover.
 See "Removing the System's Plastic Covers" in Chapter 3 if you are unfamiliar with the procedure. - 3.
 Ground yourself to the system chassis using an ESD ground strap. - 4.
 Use a #1 Phillips-head screwdriver to loosen and remove the four screws that hold the assembly in place on the chassis, as shown in Figure 5-3. - 5.
 Grasp the assembly with both hands and gently tug the connectors loose from the midplane.
 There is an indentation near the upper right sector that provides a good finger grip. - 6.
 Pull the assembly all the way out of the chassis and set it carefully on an anti-static work surface. - 7.
-Remove the four screws that connect the CD drive or System Controller (whichever you are replacing) to the sheet-metal assembly frame. - 8.
+Remove the four screws that connect the CD drive or MSC (whichever you are replacing) to the sheet-metal assembly frame. - 8.
 Install the new unit using the screws from the last step. - 9.
 Slide the assembly into the chassis carefully until the two connectors are perfectly aligned with the connectors on the system midplane. - 10.
 Seat the connectors firmly into the midplane, then screw in and tighten the four screws that fasten the assembly to the deskside chassis. - 11.
 Reinstall the front cover and power on the system.